 Whitby Wood is providing civil and structural engineering for the whole District, plus geotechnical engineering with collaborator Wood Thilsted, so an efficient approach to foundation design and buried services has been possible.
 Vibro piling is used generally, as it minimises arisings, depth of foundations and interaction with buried obstructions.
 The latter include the proposed Silvertown road tunnel, the protection zone for which is partly under B2.
 Co-ordination with Transport for London has ensured that the piles do not affect tunnel loadings.

 The long front elevations of A2 and B2 slope inward from first floor level to roof level, supported on five rectilinear columns at ground level and raking columns above.
 The floor slabs include triangular upstand beams at levels 1, 2 and 3, transferring slab loads through a system of concrete compression struts and ties, with tensile resistance provided by the reinforcement.
 The raking columns generate additional lateral forces on the frame — a pair of full-height internal concrete walls work with the lift cores to provide stability.

 From ground to first floor, the buildings are clad in granite supported by the ground floor slabs.
 The main sloping elevations are clad in a mixture of glazing and coloured metal rainscreen on secondary steel diagrid frames that span the raking columns.
 For the other facades, corrugate metal sheet cladding is fixed to the blockwork infill walls.
 Large diamond-shaped openings in the end and rear walls are another of the buildings’ distinctive design features.

 The District’s 16 buildings are designed by eight architects, employing varied concepts and materials.
-We have rationalised the structural solutions, making the project economical to construct, but been careful to maintain the spirit and energetic design contrasts that should help it succeed as a creative place.
+We have rationalised the structural solutions, making the project economical to construct, but maintained the spirit and energetic design contrasts that should help it succeed as a creative place.